Mary Mead: Biography

 Mary Mead was born in Jackson, Wyoming to Clifford Hansen (1912–2009) and Martha Close (1914–2011).
 She grew up on her family's ranch in Jackson Hole.
-She graduated from the University of Wyoming with a bachelor of arts in history and a minor in mathematics in 1957.
+She graduated from the University of Wyoming with a Bachelor of Arts in history and a minor in mathematics in 1957.
 She was a teacher in Pinedale from 1957 to 1958.

-She married Peter Bradford Mead (born 1933), who coincidentally partly bears the same name as her father, brother, and grandfather.
+She married Peter Bradford Mead (1933–2015) the son of Janet Brainard (Ross) and Bradford Belcher Mead, who coincidentally partly bears the same name as her father, brother, and grandfather.
 For more than twenty years, she and Peter managed the family cattle ranch, originally homesteaded by her grandparents, Peter Christofferson Hansen and the former Sylvia Irene Wood.
 The Meads had three children.
 After their divorce, she ran the ranch with her parents and then with her older son, Bradford Scott Mead, and his wife, Katherine L. "Kate" Mead.
 In 1995, she married Dick Steinhour.

 Mead was a president of the Wyoming Business Alliance and a member of the University of Wyoming Alumni Board, the Wyoming Centennial Commission, and the National Public Lands Advisory Council.
 She was active in both the Wyoming Stock Growers Association and the Wyoming Tax Payers Association.
 In Jackson, she sat on the boards of St. John's Hospital and the Jackson State Bank.

 She lived on the Mead Ranch, officially the "Lower Bar BC", which prior to its sale – for more than $100 million – was one of the largest pastoral private holdings in Teton County.
 The Hansens and Meads were particularly known for conservation and stewardship activities on their properties.

 By December 2001, the Lower Bar BC had become no longer economically productive and surrendered its 2000 acre lease in Grand Teton Park.